SNAP Benefits in Alabama: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

 Benny is a free app that helps you track your EBT balance in real-time.
-You can also get cash back on eligible purchases at stores like Target, Walmart, Kroger, and others.
+It also lets you get cash back on eligible purchases at stores like Target, Walmart, Kroger, and Costco.

 Download the app